oohtmeel1/Pytorch_Machine_Learning/Script/Readme.md

-So what this script is intended to do
+So what this script is intended to do:

-`loading_data_c_.py` <-- Loads all of the data in train/test/split folders in current directory from command line.
+The first file:
+`loading_data_c_.py` <-- Creates labels from existing images of dogs and cats specifically and saves them to csv files in the current working directory.
 Please be careful and dont load random junk.
+Takes a few arguments:
+`file` is the type of file, either train test or validation.
+`dir` is the directory name where you want the labels to go.
+It does ask if you want to overwrite existing labels.
+And does not allow for specification of file names.

+The second file:
-`dataloader_classes.py` <-- Loads and transforms all images.
+`dataloader_classes.py` <-- Loads and transforms all images into tensors, and feeds the labels in.